Jake Johnson biography

 Over the next few years, he worked with Zac Efron and Seth Rogen in Neighbors (2014), Chris Pratt and Bryce Dallas Howard in Jurassic World (2015), and Anna Kendrick and (again) Zac Efron in Mike and Dave Need Wedding Dates (2016).

-His latest credits include the animated family film Smurfs: The Lost Village (2017) and the action-packed fantasy flick The Mummy (2017) with Sofia Boutella and Tom Cruise.
+His latest credits include the animated family film Smurfs: The Lost Village (2017), the action-packed fantasy flick The Mummy (2017) with Sofia Boutella and Tom Cruise and the comedy Tag (2018) alongside Jeremy Renner and Ed Helms.

 Jake Johnson Filmography